The Texas Abortion Ban Hinges On 'Fetal Heartbeat.' Doctors Call That Misleading

 Verma likens it to the term "stomach bug" — she might use that term with a patient who has gastroenteritis, she says, "but I would never use that term to talk to my colleagues or in my clinical documentation, because it's not a precise term, it's not a scientific term."

-In fact, "fetus" isn't technically accurate at six weeks gestation either, says Kerns, since embryo is the scientific term for that stage of development.
+In fact, "fetus" isn't technically accurate at six weeks of gestation either, says Kerns, since "embryo" is the scientific term for that stage of development.
 Obstetricians don't usually start using the term "fetus" until at least eight weeks into the pregnancy.

 Later in a pregnancy is when a clinician might use the term "fetal heartbeat," after the sound of the heart valves can be heard, she says.
 That sound "usually can't be heard with our Doppler machines until about 10 weeks."